From ai-helpers

 </documents>

-When a single prompt can't handle the full task, decompose into a chain of simpler prompts where each output feeds the next.
+When a single prompt produces error propagation (one mistake ruins everything), decompose into a chain of simpler prompts where each output feeds the next.

 When a prompt handles untrusted input (user-provided content, web scraping, external documents), apply these defenses: